PixelSaver/it-gets-worse/README.md

 Background art from [Seth's 32 Rogues](https://sethbb.itch.io/32rogues)

+Claude helped to write a lot of the Editor Scripts (res://Scripts/Editor Scripts)

+ChatGPT helped a lot with the UpgradeManager class (I couldn't figure out how to get it to load on web when it worked fine in editor) upgrade_manager.gd can be found in res://Scripts.

 Art from my good friend @OfKnee (not sure how to @ a github account from a readme but there you go)

 ## Afterthoughts